cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

+Flash (You may cast this spell any time you could cast an instant.)
 Emerge (You may cast this spell by sacrificing a creature and paying the emerge cost reduced by that creature's mana value.)
-When you cast this spell, target opponent loses 3 life and you gain 3 life.
+This creature has hexproof as long as it entered this turn.

 Info